Permit Livestreaming For All Federal Court Hearings

 They were for it before they were against it.”

-At the time of their nominations, all nine current Supreme Court justices were in favor of granting broadcast media access (that’s live video and audio coverage) in the courtroom for oral argument.
+At the time of their nominations, all nine Supreme Court justices were in favor of granting broadcast media access (that’s live video and audio coverage) in the courtroom for oral argument.
 But, curiously, they each changed their minds once they reached the high court.

 To make public access to the public institution even more challenging, the court does not allow individuals to congregate or demonstrate on its spacious front the plaza.
 The U.S. Department of Justice even prosecuted a man for having the audacity to stand on the plaza while holding a sign.